-Cash, income, credit history…the big three of getting an approved home loan.
+Cash, income, credit history...the big three of getting an approved home loan.
 All equally important and all have very specific guidelines and documentation requirements.
-We mostly think of income when asking the question, “How much mortgage can I qualify for?”
-This article is going to talk about income and why HOW your wages are paid by your employer can make a huge difference in the amount of the mortgage you may be eligible to borrow.
+This article is going to talk about income and why how you are paid could make a huge difference in the amount of the mortgage you may be eligible to borrow.

 There are many methods of employment compensation.
 Just to name a few: